rohithasrk/google-code-in-sample-tasks/README.md

 # OpenWISP - Google Code-In Sample Tasks

-## Re-design the OpenWISP website theme
+## Create a new OpenWISP website theme

 Many years have passed since OpenWISP was introduced, it's time to refresh our brand identity and we need help.

-We need an HTML5+CSS with the following features:
+We need a simple HTML5+CSS theme (lightweight javascript additions are fine) with the following features:

 - responsive
 - readable
 - lightweight
 - has a design for the homepage
 - has a design for simple content pages
-- has a landing page design that can be used to promote specific features or modules

 We would like the design to convey our commitment to helping creating new networking infrastructure in emerging economies, giving warm and friendly feeling to each new visitor as well as to impress them with our features.

 With your help and creativity we can attract younger generation to our community!

 - Tags: coding, design, web
-- Categories: Coding, Outreach / Research
+- Categories: User Interface, Coding

 ## Re-design the OpenWISP logo